 - Taisetsuzan : A large eruption occurred 30,000 years ago.

 - Mt.
 Usu : Mt.
-Usu erupt at a pace once in 30 years.
+Usu erupts at a pace of about once every 30 years.

 - Mt.
 Asama : This mountain has repeated small eruptions.